Skip to main content

 • Partners invited to a clean room must have their export destination connections (grouped under "Destinations") approved by clean room owners.
 Contact your Customer Success representative to facilitate the approval.

 • If your AWS S3 Bucket is set up with SSE KMS, share the KMS key ARN with your LiveRamp contact.
+For information about S3's server-side encryption key management service, see this AWS article.

 Overall Steps